Adult Outdoor Soccer League Rules

 No change from regular play except: Opponents must be six yards from the center mark while kickoff is in progress.

-1. To successfully score a goal the player and the ball must both be completely in their attacking third of the field
+1. To successfully score a goal the ball must be completely in their attacking third of the field.

 2. The ball must completely cross the goal line in-between the goal posts and under the cross bar.